KODE-TV: History

+On March 15, 1970, KODE weatherman Lee George would make a major blunder on his daily forecast, where a prediction of light flurries for the next day instead turned into a snowstorm, with over 20 in falling at the official measuring station at Joplin Regional Airport and 30 in across portions of the Ozarks, with the station receiving viewer criticism to the point local police had to escort George to the station due to death threats.
+George swore to never use the word 'flurries' in another forecast, and future snowstorms in the area have been derisively known as 'Lee George flurries'.

-KODE was acquired by Mission Broadcasting in 2002, following its takeover of Quorum Broadcasting.
+KODE was acquired by Mission Broadcasting in 2002.
 Subsequently, KODE then entered into a shared services agreement with Nexstar Broadcasting, which owns NBC affiliate KSNF.
-The same year, it was announced KSNF and KODE would merge, with building expansion planned at the KSN studios.
+The same year, it was announced KSNF and KODE would merge, with KSN's studios expanded to accommodate the combined operation.

 On May 8, 2009, a powerful storm system slammed Joplin, knocking out power to KODE and knocking down the tower of sister station KSNF.
-KODE-TV returned to the air early on the morning of May 9, while KSNF didn't return to the air until June 17.
+KODE-TV returned to the air early on the morning of May 9, while KSNF did not return to the air until June 17.
 Both stations moved to a rebuilt KSNF building in April 2010 making it the next-to-last Nexstar duopoly to do so (as Nexstar formed a virtual duopoly in Evansville, Indiana, in December 2011 with the purchase of that market's ABC affiliate WEHT and transfer of its existing Evansville independent station (now CW affiliate) WTVW to Mission Broadcasting, and Nexstar almost immediately moved WTVW's operations to the WEHT facility).

 On December 19, 2012, KODE began broadcasting its local newscasts in High Definition.

-On June 15, 2016, Nexstar announced that it has entered into an affiliation agreement with Katz Broadcasting for the Escape, Laff, Grit, and Bounce TV networks (the last one of which is owned by Bounce Media LLC, whose COO Jonathan Katz is president/CEO of Katz Broadcasting), bringing the four networks to 81 stations owned and/or operated by Nexstar, including KODE-TV and KSNF.
+On June 15, 2016, Nexstar announced an affiliation agreement with Katz Broadcasting (now Scripps Networks) for Escape, Laff, Grit, and Bounce TV, including KODE-TV and KSNF.
+Ion Television was added to KODE-TV's subchannel map several years later.

-Programming

-Syndicated programming broadcast on KODE-TV includes Jeopardy! (which also airs on KSNF, though sister show Wheel of Fortune airs on KOAM-TV), Live with Kelly and Ryan, Sherri, Inside Edition, The Kelly Clarkson Show, and Entertainment Tonight.
-Unlike most ABC affiliates, KODE-TV is one of a few ABC affiliates to air paid programming on weekdays.